When thinking of a healthy, hearty breakfast, a steaming hot bowl of oats might come to mind.

 |Carbs||39 g||37 g||38 g|

 |Fiber||5 g||6 g||5 g|

 As you can see, the variations between these three oat varieties are slight.

-However, there are some distinctions between steel-cut, rolled and quick oats.
+That said, the data available indicates that there may be some distinctions between steel-cut, rolled and quick oats.

 Since steel-cut oats are the least processed of the three, they contain the most fiber — but only by a small difference.